 Urgent appointments can be booked at your Doctor’s surgery during office hours.

-NHS 111 is a telephone service offering free expert health advice and inforation 24 hours a day.
+NHS 111 is a telephone service offering free expert health advice and information 24 hours a day.
 Tel: 111

 It can be useful to look at online resources, particularly to understand how other people have coped or are coping with suicidal feelings.
-Details of two useful websites are given below.
+Details of some useful websites are given below.

 A very warm welcome to CISC!
 We are an emotional well-being support centre for Chinese International Students in the UK.

 一对一心理支持服务 One-to-One Emotional Wellbeing Support